apache/iotdb/metrics/ReadMe.md

 4. implement your specific metric
    1. They are counter, gauge, histogram, histogramSnapshot, rate and timer.
    2. These metrics will be managed by your MetricManager, and reported by your reporter.
-5. extends preDefinedMetric module:
-   1. you can add value into `metrics/interface/src/main/java/org/apache/iotdb/metrics/utils/PredefinedMetric`, such as `System` and `Thread`.
-   2. then you need to fix the implementation of `enablePredefinedMetric(PredefinedMetric metric)` in your manager.

 # 5. Some docs
 1. <a href = "https://iotdb.apache.org/UserGuide/Master/Maintenance-Tools/Metric-Tool.html">Metric Tool</a>